The Book in a Nutshell

 - Carry out a premortem.
 A premortem is the hypothetical opposite of a postmortem.
 The idea is to imagine a failure and then work backwards to diagnose why.

 - Pretend there isn’t a safety net.
 Human beings tend to compensate for reduced risk in one area by increasing risk in another.

-You can buy Think Like a Rocket Scientist here, or for similar reading try The Art of Thinking Clearly by Rolf Dobelli, Predictably Irrational by Dan Ariely, or Thinking, Fast and Slow by Daniel Kahneman.
+You can buy Think Like a Rocket Scientist here or you can find more of our book notes here.
+For further related reading, try The Art of Thinking Clearly by Rolf Dobelli, Predictably Irrational by Dan Ariely, or Thinking, Fast and Slow by Daniel Kahneman.